Skip to main content

 The principle of “voluntary” participation is the mechanism through which the balance between wellness promotion and privacy is maintained.
 For a program to be considered voluntary under the ADA and GINA, an employer cannot require you to participate.
 Moreover, they cannot deny you health insurance coverage or take any adverse employment action if you choose not to participate.

 This is the bedrock of the protective framework.
 The complexity arises when incentives are introduced.
-An employer might offer a financial reward for completing a or a discount on insurance premiums for participating in biometric screening.
+An employer might offer a financial reward for completing a health risk assessment or a discount on insurance premiums for participating in biometric screening.
 The critical question then becomes ∞ at what point does an incentive become so substantial that it transforms a choice into a necessity, thereby rendering the program involuntary?

 It is a delicate balance, aiming to allow for the encouragement of healthy behaviors without creating a situation where employees feel they have no real choice but to surrender their privacy.
 The ongoing dialogue and adjustments to these rules reflect the challenge of applying these fundamental protections to the evolving landscape of corporate wellness.